 ./bld UnitTest

-All tests can be run by running the following command:
+All tests can be run by executing the following command:

 Alternatively, a single test can be run as follows: